 Blue Ribbon Recipe

-I tried to follow Selena’s advice and let the stew set for 24 hours so that the flavors could meld... but that meant that I had to pull myself away from it for that long!
-It was delicious from the moment it was done, but I did manage to save some of it to taste the next day as she suggests.
-I'm glad I did!
+We tried to follow Selena’s advice and let the stew sit for 24 hours so that the flavors could meld... but that meant that we had to pull ourselves away from it for that long!
+It was delicious from the moment it was done, but we did manage to save some of it to taste the next day as she suggests.
+We're glad we did!
 It was worth the wait.
 This is a great Oyster Stew recipe.
 Awesome, indeed.
+The Test Kitchen

 1 stickbutter or margarine